cobyeastwood/blue-bot/README.md

 ### Overview

-BlueBot is a self-healing stock bot.
+BlueBot is a self-healing trading bot.
 You can get started by building a custom stock screener from [Free Stock Screener - Yahoo Finance](https://finance.yahoo.com/screener/new) and setting it in the global scope.

 This project supports the following: